-Initial recruitment to domestic test cells (getting customers to initially agree over the phone to be on the trial) was broadly successful.
-Recruitment proved most straight-forward into the 'simplest' household test-cells (i.e. monitoring, enhanced monitoring, ToU tariff).
-The household test cells where recruitment fell short most against targets at the initial stage were those where it proved most challenging to find suitable customers with the right technologies, install new technologies, and/or to find customers willing to take the new technologies.
+Initial recruitment to domestic test cells (getting customers to initially agree over the telephone to be on the trial) was broadly successful.
+Recruitment proved most straight-forward into the 'simplest' household test cells (i.e. monitoring, enhanced monitoring, ToU tariff).
+The household test cells where recruitment fell short most against targets at the initial stage were those where it proved most challenging to find suitable customers with the right technologies, install new monitoring equipment, and/or to find customers willing to take on new low carbon technologies.